openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 * `presentation_definition`: CONDITIONAL.
 A string containing a `presentation_definition` JSON object as defined in Section 4 of [@!DIF.PresentationExchange].
 See (#request_presentation_definition) for more details.
 * `presentation_definition_uri`: CONDITIONAL.
 A string containing a URL pointing to a resource where a `presentation_definition` JSON object as defined in Section 4 of [@!DIF.PresentationExchange] can be retrieved .
 See (#request_presentation_definition_uri) for more details.
 * `nonce`: REQUIRED.
 This parameter follows the definition given in [@!OpenID.Core].
 It is used to securely bind the verifiable presentation(s) provided by the AS to the particular transaction.
+* `trust_methods_supported`: OPTIONAL.
+This parameter lists the trust methods that the verifier/RP supports.
+Each trust method is identified by a globally unique URI.
+The contents of the trust method object are determined by the specific trust method.
+For further details (see (#client_metadata_parameters))

 Note: A request MUST contain a `presentation_definition` or a `presentation_definition_uri` but both are mutually exclusive.